Back to Blog

 How SatGate Approaches It

 SatGate isn't competing with Kong or Gravitee on routing and load balancing.
 Those are solved problems.
-Instead, SatGate sits as an economic governance layer — either as a standalone proxy or alongside your existing gateway.
+Instead, SatGate sits as a request-path governance layer — either as a standalone proxy or alongside your existing gateway.

 The architecture has three layers: